Pizzahawaiii/PizzaWorldBuffs/README.md

 ❤️ [Shagu](https://github.com/shagu) - Thanks for all the help!

-🚀 Everyone from \<TURTLE HARDCORE\> who tested and provided feedback during initial development
+🚀 Everyone in \<TURTLE HARDCORE\> who tested and provided feedback during initial development